-- 1. Move the shift lever to L (Low). - Press the plus/minus button located on the shift lever, to increase or decrease the gear range available.
+- 1. Move the shift lever to L (Low). - Press the + (Plus) or (Minus) button on the shift lever, to increase or decrease the gear range available.

 When you shift from D (Drive) to L (Low), the transmission will shift to a pre-determined lower gear range.
 The highest gear available for this pre-determined range is displayed next to the L in the DIC.
-See Driver Information Center (DIC) (With DIC Buttons) on page 5-24 or Driver Information Center (DIC) (Without DIC Buttons) on page 5-29 for more information.
+See Driver Information Center (DIC) on page 5-24 for more information.
 The number displayed in the DIC is the highest gear that the transmission will be allowed to operate in.
 This means that all gears below that number are available.
-For example, when 4 (Fourth) is shown next to the L, 1 (First) through 4 (Fourth) gears are automatically shifted by the vehicle.
+For example. when 4 (Fourth) is shown next to the L, 1 (First) through 4 (Fourth) gears are automatically shifted by the vehicle.
 The transmission will not shift into 5 (Fifth) until the + (Plus) button is used or you shift back into D (Drive).